mkeohane01/food_inflation_analysis/data/README.md

 ## Overview

-This repository contains data related to [insert project name here].
-The data is stored in [insert file format here] format and can be accessed using [insert software/tool name here].

-## Data Description

-The data consists of [insert description of data here].
-It was collected from [insert source of data here] and has been preprocessed to [insert details of preprocessing here].
+The data consists of data used to build features for our food inflation prediction model.
+It was collected from various sources and each has been processed to be combined in to one timeseries to be passed in to our model for training.

 ## File Structure

 The repository contains the following files:

-- [insert file name here]: OECD (2023), Inflation (CPI) (indicator). doi: 10.1787/eee82e6e-en (Accessed on 24 October 2023)
-- [insert file name here]: [insert description of file here]
-- [insert file name here]: [insert description of file here]

-## Usage

-To use the data, [insert instructions on how to access and use the data here].

-## License

-[Insert license information here]

-## Contact

-For any questions or concerns regarding the data, please contact [insert contact information here].
+- **OCED_USA_FOOD_DATA.csv**
+    - Downloaded csv from the [OECD website](https://data.oecd.org/interest/long-term-interest-rates.htm) containing the CPI of food in US per month.
+- **stock_data.csv**
+    - Downloaded data from [macro trends](https://www.macrotrends.net/1319/dow-jones-100-year-historical-chart).
+Shows real and nominal stock prices for Dow Jones Industrial Average over time.
+- **gas_prices.csv**
+    - Web-scraped data from [EIA](https://www.eia.gov/dnav/pet/hist/LeafHandler.ashx?n=pet&s=emm_epmr_pte_nus_dpg&f=m) of gas prices in US each month.
+- **LivestockMeat_[Import/Export].csv**
+    - Both csvs downloaded from [USDA](https://www.ers.usda.gov/data-products/livestock-and-meat-international-trade-data/livestock-and-meat-international-trade-data/#Monthly%20U.S.%20Livestock%20and%20Meat%20Trade%20by%20Country) showing meat exports and imports per year.